 Currently the Board of Trustees reviews and approves proposals from the Committee four times a year.
-After approval the Curriculum Specialist submits the proposals to the Chancellor's Office through the Chancellor's Office Curriculum Inventory system (COCI).
+After approval the Curriculum Specialist submits the proposals to the Chancellor's Office to the Chancellor's Office Curriculum Inventory system (COCI).

-5. Approval by the Chancellor's Office
+5. Approval by the State Chancellor's Office

 Credit COR's are automatically approved by the Chancellor's Office the day after they submitted to the COCI.
-Non-Credit COR's are reviewed by the Chancellor's Office for approval, and currently that process could take one to two years.
-Currently credit and non-credit programs are reviewed by the Chancellor's Office for approval, and may take months to years (Non-Credit) for approval.
+Noncredit COR's are reviewed by the Chancellor's Office for approval, and currently the process could take up to one year.
+Currently credit and noncredit programs are reviewed by the Chancellor's Office for approval and may take months to years (noncredit) for approval.
 The Chancellor's Office is working to make this process faster.